 Bloorview Research Institute Expansion FAQs

-We are thrilled to inform you that construction on the 11,000 square foot addition to the back of Holland Bloorview has begun.
-This two-storey addition will be built on floors four and five, and will connect to the Bloorview Research Institute's newly renovated research space by a 'front porch.'
+We are thrilled to inform you that construction on the 11,000 square foot addition to the back of Holland Bloorview has been completed now.
+This two-storey addition has been built on floors four and five, and connects to the Bloorview Research Institute's newly renovated research space by a 'front porch.'
+There will be landscaping work to be done at the back of the hospital from early May to early July 2023.

 As you know, this is the final phase of a three-phase capital project to support the Grow Holland Bloorview Research strategy.